zethra/rush/README.md

 - ctags
 - [rusty-tags](https://github.com/dan-t/rusty-tags)

-I use vim and have not generated any emacs tags.
-In the future I will so that other devs may use it.

 ###The Current Version is 0.0.4 meaning Rusty can and has support for:

 - [x] Execute programs entered into the command line